Should Australia have four-year terms?

 That means Senate terms would have to shift from the current six years to either four or eight.
 Both come with their own set of trade-offs:

-- Four-year terms would amount to a double dissolution every election.
+- Four-year term s would amount to a double dissolution every election.
 It would also remove the uniquely Australian feature of only half the senate being elected each cycle, which can act as a check on one-party or dictatorial ambitions in the event of an overwhelmingly lopsided election.

 - Eight-year terms might come across as self-serving for a group of politicians that already enjoy relatively long terms.
 Moreover, voters might cringe at the possibility of giving future rogue senators in the vein of Lidia Thorpe and Fatima Payman, who secured very few votes and were only elected because they were originally on the ticket of another party, an extra two years.